 The Facebook group is very active, not only in promoting the idea of aires but also challenging the introduction of motorhome parking restrictions by local councils and suggesting alternative solutions.

-A website www.campra.org.uk/ is currently under development and you can follow them on Twitter: twitter.com/CAMpRAUK and Instagram: www.instagram.com/campra_uk/
+Full information is on their website www.campra.org.uk/ and you can follow them on Twitter: twitter.com/CAMpRAUK and Instagram: www.instagram.com/campra_uk/